 Contact: Matt Ciomperlik

-The Phoenix Lab’s mission is to develop, adapt, and implement areawide control technologies for program pests.
-Current work includes developing control tools, methods, equipment, and support for pink bollworm (PBW), rangeland grasshopper/Mormon cricket complex, and light brown apple moth (LBAM).
-These control technologies include biocontrol, sterile insect technique, pheromones, new chemicals, ground and aerial delivery systems, and geographic information system applications.
-The lab’s scientists conduct extensive laboratory and field developmental and operational scale studies to test and validate materials, methods, and equipment.
+The Phoenix Lab’s mission is to develop, adapt, and implement area-wide control technologies for program pests.
+Current work includes developing control tools, methods, equipment, and support for rangeland grasshoppers/Mormon cricket complex, and Navel Orange Worm (NOW).
+These control technologies include biological control methods for the use of fungal pathogens, sterile insect technique, pheromones, new environmentally friendly insecticides, ground and aerial delivery systems, and geographic information system applications.
+The lab’s scientists conduct extensive laboratory and field development and operational scale studies to test and validate materials, methods, and equipment.

 The Phoenix Lab’s rangeland section works with Federal and State customers to provide technical assistance for the grasshopper and Mormon cricket control programs.
 This section also develops and implements solutions to program problems and continuously evaluates the technology and tools of the control program to maintain state-of-the-art status.
-The Pink Bollworm section supports the PBW eradication program by providing expertise on pheromone mating disruption, custom rearing and mass-rearing of insects, sterile insect release mechanisms, insect population monitoring, and insect behavior.
+Current work on Navel Orange Worm includes developing mass rearing and sterile insect technique methods to be integrated in an area-wide management program to combat the pest in pistachio and almond production systems.

-- Conducted field exposure and aging studies of the exotic grasshopper specific pathogen, Metarhizium acridu, whichis used as a biopesticide for locust control in Africa and Asia.
-An application for a permit to study the pathogen under field conditions in mini plots will be carried forward.
+- Collaborated with ARS to conduct field test to determine the fate of the exotic grasshopper specific pathogen, Metarhizium acridum, exposed to field conditions in the northern plains.
+An application for a permit to study the pathogen under field conditions in mini plots is being submitted.